-SYED AGMAL ALI is currently Communications Coordinator at FoodCorps, a nationwide network of AmeriCorps leaders that connect kids to real food and help them grow up healthy.
+SYED AGMAL ALI is currently the Digital Communications Manager at FoodCorps, a national nonprofit organization connecting kids to healthy food in school.
 FoodCorps is proving that healthy school food environments can create a future in which all of our nation’s children—regardless of class, race, or geography—know what healthy food is, care where it comes from, and eat it every day.

 Syed graduated in the Class of 2013 at Wesleyan University, with a Bachelor of Arts in Government and English.
+In Government, he concentrated on international politics, specifically interested in nationalism, foreign policy, and international organization.
 In English, he concentrated on Theory and Literary Forms, though also interested in American literature.
-In Government, he concentrated on international politics, specifically interested in nationalism, foreign policy, and international organization.

 Starting spring 2011, Syed was an at-large representative on the Wesleyan Student Assembly (WSA).
 He led the Community Outreach Committee (COCO) in 2012-2013, which is responsible for student groups, relations with Middletown, diversity and inclusion, all-campus events.
 Syed concurrently served as a student representative to the Wesleyan University Board of Trustees, on the University Relations Committee and New Media Working Group.
 He led the WSA Information Technology Committee (ITC) in 2011-2012, advocating for student concerns in Wesleyan’s long-term and short-term technology decisions.
 He concurrently sat on the WSA Organization and External Affairs Committee (OEAC), connecting students to their representative deliberative body.

-Syed was also a contributor/editor at the independent student blog Wesleying, which reached over two million hits in 2012.
+Syed was also a contributor and editor for the independent campus blog Wesleying, which earned over two million hits in 2012.
 He was also a staff writer for the college newspaper, The Wesleyan Argus, during his freshman and sophomore years.